 Realistically speaking we doubt that humans require half the amount of water that the internet is suggesting we drink daily.
-It’s often implied that we’re dehydrated before we have even got to the point of feeling thirsty.
+It’s often implied that we’re dehydrated before we have even gotten to the point of feeling thirsty.
 What?
 It makes no sense.
 There’s water everywhere, but too much water could kill you.
-Drinking 8 liters seems to be the goal for most, but new research on its effect on maintaining healthy skin, eyes, energy levels and longevity begs to differ.
+Drinking 8 liters seems to be the goal for most, but new research on its effect on maintaining healthy skin, eyes, energy levels, and longevity begs to differ.

 Perhaps realistically shoving water down your throat every two minutes is probably not the healthiest solution.
 Believe it or not, there is such a thing as drinking too much water.
 So you guys can relax and stop stressing over drinking 8 glasses a day.
 Trust us when we say we’re also guilty of stressing about not drinking enough water in a day.
 Realistically though, how much do we need?
 I suppose we should drink a bit more than we think since most people forget to drink water entirely.